-If you are interested in proposing programming to Sirens, thank you!
-First and foremost, please note that the proposal deadline for Sirens is May 15, 2019.
-We must have your complete proposal by then, including any co-presenters’ information, in order for your work to be considered for presentation at Sirens.
 Please note that there are no required qualifications for presenters.
 Each year, readers, scholars, librarians, teachers, publishing professionals, authors, and more share their thoughts as part of our programming schedule.
-These presenters speak regardless of educational degrees, level of experience, or years at Sirens.
+These presenters speak regardless of educational degrees, levels of experience, or years at Sirens.
 We also often feature a number of first-time presenters!
-All Sirens attendees have smart, passionate opinions, and we hope that you’ll consider proposing a topic or two.

 Each year, Sirens assembles an independent vetting board to review programming proposals.
-Our vetting board reviews proposals for thoughtfulness, relevance, and inclusiveness, and selects which will be included in the year’s schedule.
+Our vetting board reviews the proposals we receive for thoughtfulness, relevance, and inclusiveness, and selects which will be included in the year’s schedule.
 Some of their deliberation is as follows:

-Thoughtfulness: Is the proposal well-conceived?
-This means the vetting board considers the research, logic, and sophistication of the arguments.
+Thoughtfulness: The means the vetting board considers the research, logic, and sophistication of the arguments.
+Is the proposal well-conceived?
 Is the proposal well-argued?
 Is it interesting?
 Is it innovative?

 Relevance: Is the topic relevant to Sirens’s overarching topic of gender and fantasy literature?
-The topic doesn’t need to specifically address the theme of any given year, and doesn’t have to be about gender and fantasy and literature, but if your proposal doesn’t address at least two of the three, you might want to consider how can make your topic more relevant to the Sirens audience.
+The topic doesn’t need to specifically address the theme of any given year, and doesn’t have to be about gender and fantasy and literature (but if your proposal doesn’t address at least two of the three, you might want to consider how you can make your topic more relevant to the Sirens audience).

 Inclusiveness: Sirens values diverse perspectives, experiences, and identities.
 Does your topic address an inclusive selection of literature?
-Do your co-presenters represent a variety of perspectives, experiences, and identities?
+Do your co-presenters represent a variety of perspectives, experiences, and identities, whenever possible?

-In crafting your presentation, you should also consider the following:
+In crafting your presentation, please also consider the following:

 Audience: You are likely to find your presentation audience composed of voracious, critical readers, as well as accomplished scholars, librarians, educators, authors, and publishing professionals.
 Further, Sirens attendees tend to be quite experienced in discussing women in fantasy literature, as well as related topics such as feminism, social sciences (and occasionally hard sciences), and writing.
 Please plan the sophistication and complexity of your proposal accordingly.

-Assembling Panels: If you intend to propose a panel, we strongly encourage you to include people with not only varying perspectives, experiences, and identities, but also varying opinions and vocations (unless, of course, your panel is intended to represent a single vocation, such as a panel discussing the use of fantasy literature in course curricula).
+Assembling Panels: If you intend to propose a panel, we strongly encourage you to include people with not only varying perspectives, experiences, and identities, but also varying opinions and vocations (unless, for example, your panel is intended to represent a single vocation, such as a panel discussing the use of fantasy literature in course curricula).

-Finally, your proposal must include the following information—and please note that your proposal will go to the vetting board as submitted by you.
-Please make sure that you have reviewed your proposal for errors, and that you complete all fields in the proposal system, on any proposals that you make.
+Finally, your proposal must include the following information—and note that your proposal will go to the vetting board exactly as you submit it.
+Please make sure that you have reviewed your proposal for errors and that you complete all fields in the proposal system, including the following information:

-A biography of 50–100 words, suitable for use on our website and in our program book
+biography of 50-100 words, suitable for use on our website and in our program book.

 An abstract of 300-500 words that details your topic, arguments, and conclusions.
 Please note that pre-empaneled papers require an abstract for each paper; that panels require a supplemental abstract for each panelist demonstrating the perspectives that that panelist will bring to the discussion; that roundtable and panel moderators may submit 10-15 sample questions (and any relevant follow-up questions) in lieu of a formal abstract; and that workshops and afternoon classes may submit lesson plans in lieu of a formal abstract.

 Email addresses of any co-presenters.
-We will email them so that they may provide us their individual biographies (and for pre-empaneled papers and panels, supplemental abstracts).
-Co-presenters must provide their information by May 15, 2019.
+We will email them so that they may provide us their individual biographies (and, for pre-empaneled papers and panels, supplemental abstracts).
+Co-presenters must provide their information by May 15, 2020.

-Sirens, a conference focused on literary contributions by women to the fantasy genre and on fantasy works with prominent female characters, will take place October 24–27, 2019, in Denver, Colorado.
+Sirens, a conference focused on examining gender and fantasy literature, including discussion of fantasy works by women and nonbinary people, will take place October 22–25, 2020, in Denver, Colorado.
 The conference seeks papers, panels, interactive workshops, roundtable discussions, and other presentations suitable for an audience of academics, professionals, educators, librarians, authors, and readers.

-The theme for 2019 is “heroes” and presenters are invited to consider topics related to gender, heroism, and fantasy literature.
-Proposals that address women in fantasy literature, such as specific aspects of a work or series, works related by other themes, and studies of the fantasy genre across all disciplines are encouraged as well.
+The theme for 2020 is “villains” and presenters are invited to consider topics related to gender, villainy, and fantasy literature.
+Proposals that address gender in fantasy literature, such as specific aspects of a work or series, works related by other themes, and studies of the fantasy genre across all disciplines are encouraged as well.
 A non-exhaustive list of sample topics includes literary analyses of novels; studies of genre history; use of fantasy works in schools and libraries for education; examination of related business and legal issues; media and fan studies; craft-based workshops in writing, art, and publishing; and overviews of how fantasy works fit into larger contexts.

 Sirens is a presentation of Narrate Conferences, Inc., a 501(c)(3) charitable organization with the mission of organizing academic, literary, and exploratory educational conferences that address themes of interest to scholars, educators, students, professionals, and readers.
 For inquiries about Narrate Conferences, Inc., please write to (info at narrateconferences.org).